Cleancodefactory/BindKraft/Documentation/StateBasedApps/treestates.md

 > TSM describes all the states in which the app can be.

 TSM := [ *([TSE] [TSM])]

+**TSMS** - Tree State Map Set

+> Set of alternative TSM.
+The top level API functions accept TSMS, so the definition of an app state tree should be structured that way even if there is only a single Tree State Map.

+_The structures do not contain properties or array elements that can identify them as TSM, TSE or TSEU which makes the structure important._

 ## Definitions - syntax